edinburghhacklab/hacklab-policies/health_and_safety/roof_risk_assessment.rst

   * - No or limited edge protection
     - Workers, Members of the Public
     - The B-Block roof has a parapet wall representing appropriate edge protection.
-    - The roof of the building housing the decomissioned Air Handling equipment has no such edge protection, and no provisions for fall arrest equipment.
+    - The roof of the building housing the decommissioned Air Handling equipment has no such edge protection, and no provisions for fall arrest equipment.
 No work may be conducted there.
   * - Slippery roofs
     - Workers
     - Workers are to wear appropriate footwear when accessing roofs and exercise caution where roofs are wet, icy, or fouled in such a way that they become slippery.